 - Computer Architecture (advanced computer architectures, VLSI and CAD),

 - Bioinformatics (tools and visualizations, RNA informatics, and web services),

 - Modeling and Simulation (analytic modeling, simulation, animation, and virtual reality), and

 - Real-Time Systems (multiprocessor real-time scheduling algorithms, schedulability and feasibility analysis, power-aware real-time scheduling).

 Prospective students are advised to consult The University of Georgia Graduate Bulletin for institutional information and requirements.

 In addition to the general policies set forth in the Graduate Bulletin, the following departmental policies apply to all applicants:

 - A bachelor degree or masters degree is required with a major in Computer Science or a closely allied discipline.
 Please consult the admission requirements section of the MS degree for prerequisite undergraduate courses.

 - Three letters of recommendation are required, preferably written by university professors familiar with the student's academic work and potential.
 If the student has work experience, one letter may be from his/her supervisor.
-Letters should be sent directly from the letter writer or signed on the back of the envelope.
+Letters should be sent directly from the letter writer electronically to the UGA Graduate School Admissions office.